 Q@VM1:~/TGDB$ which python3.4 /usr/bin/python3.4 Q@VM1:~/TGDB$

-virtualenv command creates a isolated environment, a directory named
+virtualenv command creates a isolated environment, a directory which we named

 env for developing applications using Django/Python.
 Once

 virtualenv finished setting up new virtual environment, open Windows Explorer or Nautilus in Ubuntu to view the files and folders